XGovFormBuilder/digital-form-builder/model/README.md

 # Test coverage threshold

-Unit test coverage threshold, code coverage below which, build will fail is set by using jest config, see jest.config.js for the thresholds
+Unit test coverage threshold, code coverage below which build will fail is set by using jest config, see [jest.config.js](jest.config.js) for current thresholds

 ## License